eliotbo/bevy_pen_tool/README.md

 A user can save and load the data structure for a group of Bezier curves -- called Group in the code -- in JSON format.
 The default directory for saving groups is "./saved/groups/", and the file extension is a custom one: ".group".
 Meshes can be saved in well-known ".obj" format, and their default save directory is "./saved/meshes".
 The one save button prompts a file dialog window for each data structure that can be saved in the current session.

+There are two important parameters to tweak and they are both located in a Resource called "Globals"
+1. group_lut_num_points: the number of elements in the generated look-up table (more yields smoother animations/meshes)
+2. road_width: the width of the road meshes
+See main.rs to see how to modify these parameters.

 ## Notes